prudhvitella/terraform-provider-infoblox/README.md

 Queries the next available IP address from a network and returns it in a computed variable that can be used by the infoblox_record resource.

+When creating an A record it may make more sense to pass the network cidr into it directly rather than relying on an `infoblox_ip` resource, especially when creating more than one at a time.

 ## Example Usage